-On March 27, 2016, Dell entered into a definitive agreement with NTT Data International L.L.C. to divest substantially all of Dell Services, including the Dell Services Federal Government business.
+Dell Services Divestiture - On March 27, 2016, Dell entered into a definitive agreement with NTT Data International L.L.C. to divest substantially all of Dell Services, including the Dell Services Federal Government business.
 Dell Services includes business process outsourcing, application management, and infrastructure services.
 The pending transaction does not include the global support, deployment, and professional services offerings.
-At the completion of the sale, total cash consideration, which may vary due to working capital adjustments included in the transaction agreement, is expected to be between \$2.9 billion and \$3.1 billion, which would result in an estimated pre-tax gain on sale of approximately \$1.7 billion to \$2.0 billion.
+At the completion of the sale, total cash consideration, which may vary due to adjustments included in the transaction agreement, is expected to be between \$2.9 billion and \$3.1 billion, which would result in an estimated pre-tax gain on sale of approximately \$1.7 billion to \$2.0 billion.
+The pending transaction is expected to close in the fourth quarter of Fiscal 2017, subject to the satisfaction of customary closing conditions, including approvals from regulatory authorities.
 In connection with the sale, the Company expects to enter into various agreements that will provide a framework for the relationships between the parties after the sale, including, among others, a transition services agreement, intellectual property license agreements, and commercial support agreements.